snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 is situated at the top, the outflow boundary is situated at the bottom, and the left and right boundaries are slip walls.

-We expect that velocity in the y-direction and pressure are uniform in the flow channel, and velocity in the x-direction is 0.
-The heat equation is not solved at all and the fluid temperature will not be added as a variable.
+We expect that velocity in the y-direction and pressure are uniform in the flow channel and velocity in the x-direction is 0.
+The heat equation is not solved at all, and the fluid temperature will not be added as a variable.

 This tutorial uses the finite volume method to discretize the thermal-hydraulics equations.